Budgeting as a New Doctor

 Explore Your Refinancing Options

 Besides freeing up funds each month, paying down debt has long-term benefits, like boosting your credit score and lowering your debt-to-income ratio.
-In order to help do this, you may want to include refinancing in your student loan repayment strategy.
+And you may want to include refinancing in your student loan repayment strategy.

 When you refinance, a private lender pays off your existing loans and issues you a new loan.
 This gives you a chance to lock in a lower interest rate than you’re currently paying and combine all of your loans into a single monthly bill.
 Some lenders, including SoFi, also provide benefits for new doctors.